 Hello everyone and welcome to our monthly “Good News” outlet.
 Let’s dive into what November had in store for us!

 To start things off, we would like to recognize TCOM as the winner of our 2020 pumpkin competition.
 The video they created (below) should bring a smile on your face.
-We also want to give a shout out to CICS and the departments of Journalism and Communication Studies for their creative submissions!
+We also want to give a shout-out to CICS and the departments of Journalism and Communication Studies for their creative submissions!

 - Journalism junior Duncan McLarty was named to the George H.W.
 Bush Points of Light Awards Celebration Inspiration Honor Roll.
 He has provided Points of Light for many this year, working tirelessly to deliver groceries & supplies to those in need during the COVID-19 pandemic.
 Read more.

 - Cardinal Cinema short films produced by TCOM students premiered on WIPB on November 6.
 The Constellation Quest crew tweeted that they “edited the whole film, composited 150 VFX shots, filmed pick up shots and recorded V/O” while in lockdown.

 - Journalism Senior Aric Fulton has been recognized as the 2020-21 Future Teacher Scholarship Award recipient at the virtual Fall JEA/NSPA National High School Journalism Convention.
 Read more.

 - Every year, graduate students in the CICS program compete in the Accenture Challenge as part of their CICS 601 class taught by Dr. Ray Steele.
 Congratulations to the two winning teams!
 1st Place: Adam Gill, Adrienne Heckler, Sean Miller, Christopher Nouhan, Mackenzie Powell.
 2nd Place: Yinka Ajibola, Jonathan George, Jake Skinner, Seth Tocco, Jessie Whitaker.